-With my 3 youngest babies, I've chosen to use a Seventh Generation disposable diaper backup at night.
+With my 4 youngest babies, I've chosen to use a (now biodegradable Dyper) disposable diaper backup at night.
 Why?
 To help them sleep better.

-I co-slept with these 3 babies for the first 4 months and then moved them into their own floor bed or crib in a separate room, with a baby monitor, and began to teach them how to sleep.
+I co-slept with these 4 babies for the first 4 months and then moved them into their own floor bed or crib in a separate room, with a baby monitor, and began to teach them how to sleep.
 This was a great choice for us.

 How did I do it?
 Well, I used a custom sleep training plan from the Baby Sleep Site.
-It is not CIO (cry-it-out) and it really did serve to improve these 3 babies' moods and daytime energy levels.
-I would recommend using the sleep teaching methods found at the BSS - custom or quick version - whenever you feel you need it.
-With my youngest, I needed it right at 3 weeks old!
+It is not CIO (cry-it-out) and it really did serve to improve these 4 babies' moods and daytime energy levels.
+I would recommend using the sleep teaching methods found at the BSS - custom or quick version - if you feel you need it.
+With my youngest, I needed help right at 3 weeks old!
+I was a MESS!
 Full permission granted.

 But, yes, disposables did help with sleep training - and often my babies came up dry despite the back-up.
 For me, it worked.

-My two middle children were dry at night at 26 and 26 months.
+My three middle children were dry at night at 26 months, 30 months, and 28 months.

 What about nighttime elimination communication, then?

-As for nighttime EC, I did do it with all 4 of my babies but for the last 3 of my children I did this: for the first 3 months while they were newborns and in need of highly-extra-special-responsive baby care, 24/7, I did nighttime EC all night while cosleeping, then I moved them into a crib in the room or a floor bed at 3 or 4 months old, and all the while used disposables at night with them to help them sleep.
+As for nighttime EC, I did do it with all 5 of my babies but for the last 4 of my children I did this: for the first 3 months while they were newborns and in need of highly-extra-special-responsive baby care, 24/7, I did nighttime EC all night while cosleeping, then I moved them into a crib in the room or a floor bed at 3 or 4 months old, and all the while used disposables at night with them to help them sleep.
 Again, often they awoke dry.
 If they woke in the night, I'd potty first, then nurse, then we'd all go back to sleep.

 Newborn back-up summary